 I’ve read a lot of stories and know a few people who have been travelling on their own.
 The majority say the main reason they do it is for the independence and freedom that it brings.
 As great as this sounds for some, it didn’t massively appeal to me.
 I’ve always preferred to go away with friends and share my travel experience with others.

-The main reason I embarked on a solo trip to Canada wasn’t out of any urge to get away and be free, but actually out of simply being sick of waiting for my friends plans (and the planets!) to align to allow us to go away together.
+The main reason I embarked on solo travel to Toronto wasn’t out of any urge to get away and be free.
+Actually, it was out of simply being sick of waiting for my friends plans (and the planets!) to align to allow us to go away together.
 Even when it did finally come together, it was difficult to get them all to agree on a place to go.

-I had a search online and made a list of all the places I wanted to visit and things I wanted to do and kept that saved on my phone.
-I’ve never been one for making itineraries as I think plans always get mixed up and I prefer having the flexibility to change around and do what you are in the mood for.
+I had a search online on blogs and made a list of all the places I wanted to visit and things I wanted to do and kept that saved on my phone.
+I’ve never been one for making itineraries.
+I think plans always get mixed up and I prefer having the flexibility to change around and do what you are in the mood for.

 Also in the summer at the last Sunday of the month, they close all the streets and in turn, all the local street artists and musicians come out, turning the whole place into a carnival-style festival.